Catalina Foothills, Arizona: Arts and culture

 Resorts include Hacienda del Sol Resort, Westin La Paloma Resort, Loews Ventana Canyon Resort, Westward Look Wyndham Grand Resort, and Canyon Ranch Resort.

 The Foothills area is also home to the DeGrazia Gallery in the Sun near the intersection of North Swan Road and East Skyline Drive.
-Built by artist Ted DeGrazia starting in 1951, the 10-acre (40,000 m2) property is listed on the National Register of Historic Places and features an eclectic chapel, an art gallery, and a free museum.
+Built by artist Ted DeGrazia starting in 1951, the 10 acre property is listed on the National Register of Historic Places and features an eclectic chapel, an art gallery, and a free museum.
 The Catalina Foothills is home to La Encantada, the largest upscale shopping center in the Tucson metropolitan area.

 Catalina Foothills also has an unusual subdivision in Tucson, called Sin Vacas (Without Cows).
 The land where Sin Vacas subdivision now sits was owned at one point by steel magnate William J. “Jack” Holliday who was fond of desert wildlife and fenced in his property to keep cows out and called it Rancho Sin Vacas (Ranch Without Cows).
-Developer Kelley Rollings later purchased the land and along with his Spanish speaking office manager named some streets after the Seven Deadly Sins, such as Calle Sin Pecado (Street Without Sin) and Plaza Sin Lujuria (Place Without Lust).
+Developer Kelley Rollings later purchased the land and, along with his Spanish-speaking office manager, named some streets after the Seven Deadly Sins, such as Plaza Sin Lujuria (Place Without Lust).

 The Tucson Arizona Temple of the Church of Jesus Christ of Latter-day Saints is in Catalina Foothills.
 It was completed in 2017.

 Education

-Catalina Foothills is served by three public school districts: Catalina Foothills Unified School District, Tucson Unified School District, and Amphitheater Public Schools (a.k.a.
+The Catalina Foothills area is served by three public school districts: Catalina Foothills Unified School District, Tucson Unified School District, and Amphitheater Public Schools (a.k.a.
 Amphitheater Unified School District).